Get in touch

 Who are the women behind HerTechPath?

-HerTechPath is lead by Founder and Chair Dr Eva Balan-Vnuk, and supported by a volunteer committee of dedicated women in tech, corporate partners, sponsors etc. Find out more or connect with the team on our About page.
+HerTechPath is lead by Founder Dr Eva Balan-Vnuk, and supported by a volunteer committee of dedicated women in tech, corporate partners, sponsors etc. Find out more or connect with the team on our About page.

 How can I join the HerTechPath Committee?

-HerTechPath is lead by Founder and Chair Dr Eva Balan-Vnuk, and supported by a committee of dedicated women in tech, corporate partners, sponsors etc. Interested?
+HerTechPath is lead by Founder Dr Eva Balan-Vnuk, and supported by a committee of dedicated women in tech, corporate partners, sponsors etc. Interested?
 Complete the contact us form to submit an expression of interest.

 How can I support HerTechPath?